exercism/clojure/exercises/practice/raindrops/.approaches/step-by-step/content.md

       (if (empty? sound) (str num) sound)))
 ```

-In the above example the individual sounds of rain are calculated separately and then added to make up the overall sound.
+In the above example, the individual sounds of rain are calculated separately and then added to make up the overall sound.
-Then we can use the bindings created by `let` to check if the `sound` is empty and return either the sound or the nubmer.
+Then we can use the bindings created by `let` to check if the `sound` is empty and return either the sound or the number.

 A variant of this approach can use the thread first macro `->` and private functions.